What corporate innovation can learn from venture capital

 A similar approach works for innovation departments.
 Separation there is potentially even more important than it is in venture capital.

-By keeping innovation teams and systems separate, you can avoid some of the systemic and procedural limitations that might otherwise constrain innovation efforts.
+By keeping innovation teams and systems separate, you can avoid some systemic and procedural limitations that might otherwise constrain innovation efforts.
 This has implications for tracking and reporting systems, organizational design, and operations.
 It also can make it difficult to integrate successful projects back into the mothership, although there are ways to reduce this risk.

 Corporate executives understand how important people are to success.